RashminiA6/UMBC-DATA606-Capstone/docs/report.md

 - **Loss Function**: Categorical Crossentropy (suitable for multi-class classification tasks)
 - **Metrics**: Accuracy was used to monitor performance during training and validation.

-## Training Process
+### CNN Training Process

-The model was trained for **15 epochs** using the training dataset, with the validation dataset used to monitor generalization.
-Over time, the model's accuracy improved, achieving:
+The model was trained using the `fit` method for 20 epochs.
+It utilized:

+- **Training Data Generator**: `train_generator` for feeding batches of training images.
+- **Validation Data Generator**: `val_generator` for monitoring validation performance.

+During training, the model adjusted its weights to minimize the categorical crossentropy loss, improving its accuracy in classifying plant diseases.
+Validation accuracy and loss were tracked to ensure the model generalized well without overfitting.

+### Training Details

+- **Epochs**: 20
+- **Training Time per Epoch**: ~200 seconds
+- **Final Training Accuracy**: 94.12%
+- **Final Validation Accuracy**: 94.02%
+- **Final Validation Loss**: 0.1857

 ![Epochs](cnnepochs.png)

-- **Training Accuracy**: 93.82%
-- **Validation Accuracy**: 94.58% (by the 15th epoch)

-## CNN Model Performance

-The model achieved the following performance on the validation set:

-- **Final Validation Accuracy**: 94.16%
-- **Final Validation Loss**: 0.1883
+- **Performance Improvements**:
+  - Accuracy increased steadily for both training and validation sets.
+  - Loss decreased, indicating effective learning.

-## Performance Metrics Visualization
+### Performance Metrics Visualization for CNN

 The training and validation accuracy and loss were plotted over the epochs using Matplotlib to monitor the model's learning behavior.